numbereself/caracAL/README.md

 It looks somewhat like this:
 ![BWI Image](https://github.com/numbereself/caracAL/blob/main/presentation/bwi.png?raw=true)

 Some people might know this look from ALBot.
 It is actually the same technology at work.
-The minimap does not work right now, but will be patched in as part of a later update.
+It also comes bundled with a handy minimap, also available in ALBot.
+Your player character is represented by a light blue dot, other players by dark blue dots, neutral monsters by brown dots and monsters targeting your character are visible as red dots, while walls are grey.
+The monster your character is currently targeting is additionally marked with a larger red circle.

 The panel also does not yet have options to control your bots.
 Such a feature is not yet planned, but once I have a good idea of how it could look, I might just work on implementing it.